bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Military Rank

 You have a military rank from your career as a soldier.
-Soldiers loyal to your former military organization still recognize your authority and influence, and they defer to you if they are of a lower rank. (more TBD)
+Soldiers loyal to your former military organization still recognize your authority and influence, and they defer to you if they are of a lower rank.
+Before deploying onto a map, you gain a soldier sidekick under your command who deploys and recalls alongside you.
+The soldier sidekick follows your commands to the best of its ability.
+If your soldier sidekick survives until the end of a game session, you gain ⛁ at the start of the downtime phase.

 ## Background-Name